developmentAC/gradeAlert/README.md

 Check back often to see the evolution of this project!!
 Grade-Alert is a work-in-progress.
 Updates are likely to come soon with feedback.
 If you would like to contribute to this project, __then please do!__ For instance, if you see some low-hanging fruit or task that you could easily complete, that could add value to the project, then I would love to have your insight.

 Otherwise, please create an Issue for bugs or errors.
 Since I am a teaching faculty member at Allegheny College, I may not have all the time necessary to quickly fix the bugs and so I would be very happy to have any help that I can get from the OpenSource community for any technological insight.
 Much thanks in advance.
-I hope that this project helps you to conveniently publish your course grades. :-)
+I hope that this project helps you to conveniently publish your course grades.

+If you appreciate this project, please consider clicking the project's _Star_.
+:-)